markfilliph/free-genai-bootcamp-2025/flashcard/frontend/SVELTE_TESTING_GUIDE.md

 2. **External Libraries**: Components that use external libraries like svelte-routing can be hard to test.
 3. **Lifecycle Methods**: Svelte's component lifecycle methods can be difficult to mock.
 4. **Environment Dependencies**: Components that rely on browser APIs or environment variables need special handling.
+5. **DOM Interactions**: Testing DOM interactions can be unreliable due to the way Svelte compiles components.
+6. **Prop Passing**: Ensuring props are correctly passed between components can be challenging in tests.

 ## Our Testing Approach